nleng/AutoFoci/README.md

 Then please download the [autoFoci.jar](autoFoci/autoFoci.jar?raw=true) file and execute it.

+You can find a short guide to perform an analysis with demo data here...??

 The ImageJ version used within autoFoci is not compatible with Java 9, but we are working on support for it.